If you are traveling to Chicago, one of the primary questions you may have to ask is, do you need a car in Chicago? Here is a detailed answer.

 We’ll also talk about alternatives to driving and how you can get around the city to different places.
 Read on to know everything about traveling in Chicago.

-Do You Need a Car in Chicago?
-7 Things to Know About Traveling in Chicago
+7 Things to Know About Transportation in Chicago

 CTA (Chicago Transit Authority) is Good Enough

-For most people visiting this city, Chicago Transit Authority’s buses and trains are the best way of getting around the town.
+For most people visiting this city, the Chicago Transit Authority’s public transportation system of buses and trains is the best way of getting around the town.

 The city’s trains and buses will get you just about anywhere.
 In fact, a lot of people are living in Chicago without a car, relying mainly on public transport.